Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Or delve deeper into your sales data by filtering sales by location, channel, or referring source.
 Combine your ecommerce data with customer information, inventory, marketing, and business health metrics for a complete picture of your online store's performance.

-Best for: Ecommerce managers and DTC brand leaders who need to connect sales data with marketing performance and inventory levels.
+Best for: Ecommerce managers and direct-to-consumer (DTC) brand leaders who need to connect sales data with marketing performance and inventory levels.

 Our Google Analytics dashboard helps you understand your traffic sources and patterns, critical website data, and how they're impacting your revenue and business goals.